ECN 7575 Business Models, Competitiveness, and the Changing European Environment

 Dr. Polutnik has extensive consulting and executive teaching experience and has developed and delivered customized corporate training programs for many multinational companies in the area of tactical and strategic pricing, customer value, cost, and profitability analysis.
 She regularly teaches in the Executive MBA Program at the University of Bologna, Italy.

-Alex Nesbeda manages the programming for Elective Abroad courses and the International Consulting Experience for the undergraduate and graduate student populations.
-She is the program manager for undergraduate Electives Abroad in Japan, the United Kingdom, Uruguay / Argentina, and Israel; graduate Electives Abroad in Italy and Japan; and the MSEL Global Entrepreneurship Experience in Tanzania.
+Alex Nesbeda manages the programming for Electives Abroad & Away, International Consulting Experience, and the Global Entrepreneurship Experience for the undergraduate and graduate student populations.
+She is the program manager for undergraduate Electives Abroad in Japan, the United Kingdom, Uruguay/Argentina, and Israel; graduate Electives Abroad in Italy and Japan; and the MSEL Global Entrepreneurship Experience in Tanzania.